XRPLF/xrpl-dev-portal/content/concept-history-sharding.md

+New in `rippled` 0.90.0

 # History Sharding

 As servers operate, they naturally produce a database containing data about the ledgers they witnessed or acquired during network runtime.
-Each `rippled` server stores that ledger data in its node store, but the online delete logic rotates these databases when the number of stored ledgers exceeds configured space limitations.
+Each `rippled` server stores that ledger data in its ledger store, but the online delete logic rotates these databases when the number of stored ledgers exceeds configured space limitations.

 Historical sharding distributes the transaction history of the XRP Ledger into segments, called shards, across servers in the XRP Ledger network.
 A shard is a range of ledgers, consisting of a header and two SHAMaps.
-A `rippled` server stores ledgers in both the node store and the shard store in the same way.
+A `rippled` server stores ledgers in both the ledger store and the shard store in the same way.

 Using the history sharding feature, individual `rippled` servers can contribute to storing historical data without needing to store the entire (multiple terabyte) history.
-A shard store does not replace a node store, but implements a reliable path towards distributed ledger history across the XRP Ledger Network.
+A shard store does not replace a ledger store, but implements a reliable path towards distributed ledger history across the XRP Ledger Network.

 [![XRP Ledger Network: Nodes and Shard Store Diagram](img/xrp-ledger-network-node-and-shard-stores.png)](img/xrp-ledger-network-node-and-shard-stores.png)